Heidi Lee Douglas and her children at Brighton Le Sands (Courtesy of the Sydney Morning Herald 2020)

 More than 3,000 Bayside residents have already joined us to lobby for a Peaceful Bayside.
 Here is our story.

 Bayside resident Heidi Lee Douglas was almost hit by dangerous drivers twice in one week when walking her local streets (June 2020).
 Moved to action, Heidi set up the Bayside Residents for Peaceful Streets petition, calling for the Mayor of Bayside Council to work with police to create safer streets.

 The response to the petition was phenomenal, and so Heidi set up a Facebook group "Bayside Residents for Peaceful Streets".
 Within days twenty concerned locals came together and created the community group "Peaceful Bayside", with a core group of volunteer organisers, supported by 650+ Facebook action group supporters and more than 3,000 petition signatories.

 st george POLICE

-We have educated and mobilised the community to properly report hooning and dangerous driving to Council, through online education, letterbox drops and attending police community consultation events.
+Since then Peaceful Bayside have educated and mobilised the community to properly report hooning and dangerous driving to Council.
+We engage with our community through online education, letterbox drops and attending police community consultation events.
 St George Police have acted on Peaceful Bayside's requests for more policing of dangerous driving and hooning through Operation Engage.

 In November 2020, Peaceful Bayside presented our petition to Bayside Council together with a set of recommendations on how Council can improve safety and liveability in Bayside in relation to safer streets.

-Many of the commitments Bayside Council made to the Peaceful Bayside action group have not been honoured and we need councillors to be more active on this issue.
+Commitments made by Bayside Council needed ongoing pressure to be honoured, and we need councillors to be more active on this issue.

 Joyce Campbell and Imroze Ali